Diamondback (Rachel Leighton): Fictional character biography

 Rachel Leighton was born in Austin, Texas.
 She was once a part-time sales clerk at a boutique, but later became a mercenary.
-In Captain America #319, she reveals to Captain America that she has a brother and that when she was younger was introduced by him to the super-criminal known as the Trapster.
-In exchange for weaponry that the Trapster provides her with, Leighton suggests that in return she prostitutes herself to the criminal.
-One of the members of the original Serpent Society, Diamondback was a seductively sly woman with expertise in hand-to-hand combat, being trained by Anaconda at Taskmaster's academy.
-Her gimmick was that she threw acid-laced or poison-tipped diamonds at her enemies.
-After her first confrontation with Captain America while on assignment to find MODOK, she was instantly smitten.
-Diamondback was assigned to take Captain America into custody from the Porcupine, but was reluctant to attack, concentrating her efforts on Porcupine instead.
-She later attempted to form a partnership with Captain America to locate the Scourge of the Underworld.
+In Captain America #319, she reveals to Captain America that she has a brother and that when she was younger, she introduced by him to Trapster.
+In exchange for weaponry that Trapster provides her with, Leighton suggests that in return she prostitutes herself to the criminal.
+One of the members of the original Serpent Society, Diamondback is a seductively sly woman with expertise in hand-to-hand combat, being trained by Anaconda at Taskmaster's academy.
+She primarily wields acid-laced or poison-tipped diamonds.
+After her first confrontation with Captain America while on assignment to find MODOK, Diamondback is instantly smitten with him.

-Viper staged a coup of the Serpent Society, causing several of her underlings to infiltrate as new members and setting Viper up to take over by force.
-Diamondback and their current leader Sidewinder escaped, recruiting Captain America's allies to rescue the Serpents who were still loyal to Sidewinder.
-After a fierce battle, in which Viper was defeated, Sidewinder abandoned the Serpent Society.
-Diamondback stayed on for a while under the new leader, Cobra.
+Viper stages a coup of the Serpent Society, causing several of her underlings to infiltrate as new members and setting Viper up to take over by force.
+Diamondback and the Society's leader Sidewinder escape, recruiting Captain America's allies to rescue the members who are still loyal to Sidewinder.

-Rachel was later revealed to have resigned from the Serpent Society, and somehow temporarily switched bodies with the X-Man Dazzler.
-This led, in part, to a confrontation between the Serpent Society and the X-Men.
-Diamondback later alerted Captain America to the Bloodstone Hunt.
-She aided Captain America in combat with Batroc, Machete, Zaran, and Baron Helmut Zemo.
-She also encountered Crossbones for the first time.
-Diamondback later accompanied Captain America to the Red Skull's Skullhouse.